Why Visibility Beats Technical Skills for Security Career Growth

 Which means no one noticed.

-You shouldn't have to market yourself on top of doing excellent work.
+We shouldn't have to market ourselves on top of doing excellent work.
 Technical skills and hard work should be enough to progress your career forward.
+But the reality is that in security, visibility isn't some optional extra for people who like self-promotion.

 It's part of the job.